From Baltic to Balkans: Crossing Europe north to south by rail

 Two months of rail travel gave me the freedom to visit new places as well as embark on a memory trip.
 As well as interrailing in my youth, I’d also worked as a travel guide/ski rep in Europe.
 I used the rail pass to revisit a few places I continue to dream about some 30-odd years later.

-The second month was used to revisit Poland 50+ years after my Polish father drove us there for holidays.
+The second month was used to revisit Poland some 50+ years after my Polish father drove us there for holidays.

 10 tips for smooth Interrailing